hookdeck/hookdeck-vercel/README.md

 ## 4. Deploy and Test

-The first time you install the `vercel-integration-demo`, a `hookdeck.config.js` file is created at your project's root directory with a stub of a configuration
+The first time you install the `@hookdeck/vercel`, a `hookdeck.config.js` file is created at your project's root directory with a stub of a configuration

 ```javascript
 module.exports = {